Jeffrey Rosenfeld: Military

-Rosenfeld joined the Army Reserve in 1984 and his ongoing interest in Third World medicine started with a six-month posting to Papua New Guinea.
+Rosenfeld joined the Army Reserve in 1984.

-He continued to make regular tours to disadvantaged countries and his unit was sent to war-ravaged Rwanda in 1995 as part of a UN mission; he was a general surgeon with the rank of lieutenant-colonel.
+He was sent to war-ravaged Rwanda in 1995 as part of the UN peace-keeping mission (UNAMIR II), where he was a general surgeon with the rank of lieutenant-colonel.
 "We had stabbings, we had gunshot wounds," he said.
-"We had children who'd been macheted in the head in order to murder them and had miraculously survived those injuries."
+"We had children who'd been macheted in the head in order to murder them and had miraculously survived those injuries.
 In Rwanda, he also had to deal with landmine injuries and this drove him to champion the cause to ban them, working with the International Landmines Council.

-By 2011 he was a brigadier, still returning to Papua New Guinea each year to train local medical staff in advanced surgical techniques.
-He became the surgeon general of Defence Force Reserves.
-He served on eight deployments, including to Rwanda, East Timor, Bougainville, Solomon Islands and Iraq, and by 2018 he had risen to the rank of major general in the Australian Defence Force.
+By 2011 he was a brigadier.
+He served on eight deployments, including to Rwanda, East Timor, Bougainville, Solomon Islands and Iraq, and by 2018 he had risen to the rank of major general in the Australian Defence Force and became the Surgeon General ADF (Reserves).

+Following his military medical training, Rosenfeld graduated from the Australian Reserve Command and Staff College.
+From 2006 to 2014, he served as Adjunct Professor at the Centre for Military and Veterans' Health, University of Queensland, contributing to research and education in military and veterans' healthcare.

+Rosenfeld chaired the Australian Defence Force Human Research Ethics Committee from 2012 to 2015, overseeing the ethical review of defence-related human research.
+He subsequently served as Colonel Commandant of the Victoria Region of the Royal Australian Army Medical Corps (RAAMC) from 2014 to 2018, before being appointed National Colonel Commandant of the RAAMC by the Chief of Army, a position he held from 2018 to 2024.

+In 2026, Rosenfeld was appointed Specialist Medical Review Councillor for Veterans' Entitlements by the Australian Government's Department of Veterans' Affairs.
+In this ministerial appointment, he serves on the independent body responsible for providing expert medical advice on matters relating to veterans' entitlements and compensation.

 Academic

 As of November 2021, he is Senior Neurosurgeon in the Department of Neurosurgery at The Alfred Hospital, and the Emeritus Professor of Surgery at Monash University.

-In addition to his role as the Emeritus Professor of Surgery at Monash University, Rosenfeld is also adjunct professor in Surgery, F. Edward Hébert School of Medicine, Uniformed Services University of the Health Sciences, Bethesda, Maryland, USA, Adjunct Professor (Research), Department of Electrical and Computer Systems Engineering, Monash University, Adjunct Honorary Professor in Surgery, Chinese University of Hong Kong, Founding Director, Monash Institute of Medical Engineering (MIME), Honorary Professor of Surgery, University of Papua New Guinea, and Honorary Consultant Neurosurgeon, Longgang Central Hospital, Shenzhen, Peoples Republic of China.
+In addition to his role as the Emeritus Professor of Surgery at Monash University, Rosenfeld is also adjunct professor in Surgery, F. Edward Hébert School of Medicine, Uniformed Services University of the Health Sciences, Bethesda, Maryland, USA.
+He was Adjunct Professor (Research), Department of Electrical and Computer Systems Engineering, Monash University, Adjunct Honorary Professor in Surgery, Chinese University of Hong Kong, Founding Director, Monash Institute of Medical Engineering (MIME), Honorary Professor of Surgery, University of Papua New Guinea, and Honorary Consultant Neurosurgeon, Longgang Central Hospital, Shenzhen, Peoples Republic of China.